 - Comma Separated Value (.csv) is the only supported file format at this time.

 If you followed the steps to export sermon metadata in the previous section, you can see the format you’ll need to use to build an import file.
-If you’re unsure what fields or field names to use in your import file, export one of your existing sermons to see what you need to include.
+If you’re unsure what field names to use in your import file, export one of your existing sermons to see what you need to include.
 You can even work from the spreadsheet you exported, overwriting its metadata with the relevant details of the sermons you’ll be importing.

 Note: When you overwrite the data in an existing file, make sure you delete the holiday column since it no longer matches.

 Feel free to add more rows and import an entire sermon series if you’d like.
-Logos can handle it.

 When you’re done populating the fields in your spreadsheet, save the file with a new name and make note of where you’ve saved it.
 Return to Sermon Manager and: